 What Is The Cost Of Setting Up An Aquaponics System?

 The cost of setting up an aquaponics system can vary drastically depending on the size, complexity, and components chosen.
 Pump selection is key when considering costs as larger pumps require more energy which will raise electricity bills if running continuously.
-Fish stocking also needs to be taken into account as many aquaponic systems are tailored for a certain type or number of fish.
-Ultimately, it's important to plan out your setup before investing in any equipment so you don't end up spending too much money down the road!
+You also need to take fish stocking into account as many aquaponic systems.
+Ultimately, it’s important to plan out your setup before investing in any equipment so you don’t end up spending too much money down the road!

 What Type Of Lighting Is Best For An Aquaponics System?

 When it comes to lighting for aquaponics systems, the debate between LEDs and fluorescents rages on.
-However, when you look at natural versus artificial light, it's clear that LEDs are more cost-efficient in the long run - not to mention they produce less heat than their fluorescent counterparts!
+However, when comparing natural and artificial light, it becomes evident that LEDs are more cost-efficient in the long run – not to mention that they generate less heat than their fluorescent counterparts!